-Dr Mark Ballow received his MD from the University of Chicago Pritzker School of Medicine.
-After a Pediatric residency at Yale-New Haven Hospital, he completed an Immunology Fellowship at the University of Minnesota Hospitals.
-He was the Chief of Clinical and Experimental Immunology at Walter Reed Army Medical Center.
-He was then appointed as Chief of the Division of Clinical Immunology in the Department of Pediatrics at the University of Connecticut from 1975 to 1988, and became Chief of the Division of Allergy/Clinical Immunology and Pediatric Rheumatology, and Program Director of the Allergy/Immunology Fellowship program at The Women and Children's Hospital of Buffalo, State University of New York at Buffalo in 1988.
-He is currently Acting Chair of the Department of Pediatrics at State University of New York at Buffalo.
+Dr Mark Ballow received his MD from the University of Chicago Pritzker School of Medicine, USA.
+After a pediatric residency at Yale-New Haven Hospital, he completed an immunology fellowship at the University of Minnesota Hospitals.
+He was the chief of clinical and experimental immunology at Walter Reed Army Medical Center.
+He was then appointed as chief of the division of clinical immunology in the Department of Pediatrics at the University of Connecticut, USA from 1975 to 1988, and became chief of the division of allergy/clinical immunology and pediatric rheumatology, and program director of the allergy/immunology fellowship program at The Women and Children's Hospital of Buffalo, State University of New York at Buffalo, USA in 1988.

-Dr Ballow is certified by the American Board of Pediatrics, American Board of Allergy and Immunology (ABAI), and in Clinical Laboratory Immunology.
-He was on the Board of Directors of the ABAI from 1992–1998.
-He has served on four Editorial boards including the Journal of Allergy and Clinical Immunology (1984–1989;1995–2000), and is an Ad Hoc reviewer for a number of pediatric, allergy and immunology journals.
+Dr Ballow is certified by the American Board of Pediatrics, American Board of Allergy & Immunology (ABAI), and in Clinical Laboratory Immunology.
+He was on the Board of Directors of the ABAI from 1992 – 1998.
+He has served on four editorial boards including the Journal of Allergy and Clinical Immunology (1984 – 1989;1995 – 2000), and is an Ad Hoc reviewer for a number of pediatric, allergy and immunology journals.

-Professor Giorgio Walter Canonica is Director of the Specialty School of Pulmonary Diseases and Director of the Allergy and Respiratory Diseases Clinic, Genoa University Italy.
-Professor Canonica first specialised in pulmonary diseases after having received his medical degree from the University of Genoa, he then specialised in Allergy and Clinical Immunology at Florence University.
+Professor Giorgio Walter Canonica is Director of the Specialty School of Pulmonary Diseases and Director of the Allergy & Respiratory Diseases Clinic, Genoa University Italy.
+Professor Canonica first specialised in pulmonary diseases after having received his medical degree from the University of Genoa, he then specialised in allergy and clinical immunology at Florence University, Italy.
 He subsequently conducted clinical immunology and allergology research in several European universities and institutes, in addition to two years at the Medical University of South Carolina, USA.
-Since returning to the University of Genoa in 1995, Professor Canonica has held a number of academic positions including Director of the Speciality School of Allergy and Clinical Immunology and Chairman of the Allergy and Respiratory Diseases Clinic.
+Since returning to the University of Genoa in 1995, Professor Canonica has held a number of academic positions including director of the Speciality School of Allergy and Clinical Immunology and chairman of the Allergy & Respiratory Diseases Clinic.

 Professor Canonica's research interests include examination of the molecular events and interactions between immunocompetent cells, inflammatory cells and epithelial cells in allergic inflammation and airway remodelling.
 He is particularly involved in new strategies in the treatment of allergic disease, including biological response modifiers, such as specific immunotherapy.
 Professor Canonica has published extensively in international journals and acts as a referee of many immunology journals.
 He is also Editor in Chief of Current Opinion in Allergy and Clinical Immunology.
-In addition, Professor Canonica is a member of a number of societies, and recently served 6 years as Secretary General of the World Allergy Organisation (WAO), he will be WAO President Elect in the next 2 years.
+In addition, Professor Canonica is a member of a number of societies, and recently served 6 years as secretary general and president elect of the World Allergy Organisation (WAO), he was president of WAO 2008 – 2009.
+He is also 1st Vice President of Interasma.

 Dr Grant is a native of Florida and received his undergraduate degree from Harvard University, USA in biochemical sciences.
-After attending Duke Medical School, he did a residency in internal medicine at New York Hospital – Cornell Medical Center in New York City.
+After attending Duke Medical School, USA, he did a residency in internal medicine at New York Hospital – Cornell Medical Center in New York City.
 He did a fellowship in immunology with Leroy Hood at the National Institutes of Health and an allergy-immunology clinical fellowship at Johns Hopkins University with Phillip Norman and Lawrence Lichtenstein.
-In 1973, he established the first basic and clinical research program in allergy in Texas at the University of Texas Medical Branch in Galveston.
-Presently he is Professor in the Departments of Medicine and Microbiology-Immunology and training program director in allergy-immunology at that institution.
-He has served as division director and Vice Chair for Research within the Department of Internal Medicine.
+In 1973, he established the first basic and clinical research program in allergy in Texas at the University of Texas Medical Branch in Galveston, USA.
+Presently he is Professor in the Departments of Medicine and Microbiology-Immunology and training Program Director in allergy-immunology at that institution.
+He has served as division director and vice chair for research within the Department of Internal Medicine.

 Dr Grant has been an active member of the American Academy of Allergy, Asthma and Immunology for over three decades.
 His contributions to this organization include chairing the Training Program Directors' Committee, Mechanisms of Allergy Interest Section, Postgraduate Education Committee, Scientific Workshops and Exhibits Committee, and Immunotherapy Committee.
-He served on the Editorial Board of the Journal of Allergy and Clinical Immunology.
-Currently he chairs the In-training Examination Committee.
+He served on the Editorial Board of the Journal of Current Opinion in Allergy and Clinical Immunology.
+Currently he chairs the in-training Examination Committee.